JohnAllAlong/Just-The-Docs-Team-1-Fork/docs/undoing-with-git.md

 -X
 Remove only files ignored by Git.
 This may be useful to rebuild everything from scratch, but keep manually created files.

+# When To Use Clean
+Whenever there are unnecessary/untracked files you wish to remove from the repo